-- Assistive technology devices and services are only available to meet needs identified through the Person-Centered Support Plan.
-They shall be the most cost effective and efficient means to meet the identified need and cannot be available through the Medicaid state plan, other HCBS Waiver Services or third-party resource. - 2.
-Items which are not of direct medical or remedial benefit to the Member are excluded - 3.
-HCBS Supported Living Services (SLS) Waiver, Children's Extensive (CES) Waiver: - a.
-When the expected cost exceeds \$2,500 per device, the Case Manager shall obtain and maintain three estimates in the case record and the most cost-effective option shall be selected.
-When it is not possible to three estimates, documentation shall be maintained in the case record the reason for less than three estimates. - b.
-The following devices and services are specifically excluded under HCBS waivers and not eligible for reimbursement: - i.
+Assistive technology devices and services are only available to meet needs identified through the Person-Centered Support Plan.
+They shall be the most cost effective and efficient means to meet the identified need and cannot be available through the Medicaid state plan, other HCBS Waiver Services or third-party resource.

+- 2. Items which are not of direct medical or remedial benefit to the Member are excluded - 3.
+HCBS Supported Living Services (SLS) Waiver, Children's Extensive (CES) Waiver: - Assistive technology devices and services are only available when the cost is higher than typical expenses and are limited to the most cost effective and efficient means to meet the need and are not available through the Medicaid state plan or third-party resource. - a.
+When the expected cost is to exceeds \$2,500 per device, the Case Manager shall obtain and maintain three estimates shall be obtained and maintained in the case record and the most cost-effective option shall be selected.
+When it is not possible to three estimates, documentation shall be maintained in the case record the reason for less than three estimates. - Items or devices that are generally considered to be experimental or do not meet the identified needs of the member identified in the person-centered support plan. - b.
+The following devices items and services are specifically excluded under HCBS waivers and not eligible for reimbursement: - i.
 Purchase, training, or maintenance of service animals, - ii.
-Computers or cell phones unless prior authorized according to procedure. - Training or adaptation directly related to a school or home educational goal or curriculum. - ii.
+Computers or cell phones unless prior authorized according to procedure. - Items or devices that are generally considered to be entertainment in nature, including but not limited to CDs, DVDs, iTunes®, any type of game. - i.
+Training or adaptation directly related to a school or home educational goal or curriculum. - ii.
 Internet or broadband access. - iii.
 In-home installed video monitoring equipment. - iv.
 Medication reminders. - v.
 Hearing aids. - vi.
-Items considered as typical toys for children.
+Items considered as typical toys for children. - vii.

-- vii.
 Items or devices that are generally considered to be experimental. - viii.
 Items or devices that are used for typical daily activities that do meet an identified need through the Person-Centered Support Plan.